shoplineos/shopline-sdk-go/README.md

 ```

-### <span id="en-use-your-own-model">Using Your Own Data Model</span>
+### <span id="en-use-your-own-model">Using your own data model</span>

-Not all endpoints are implemented right now.
-In those case, feel free to implement them and make a Pull Request, or you
-can create your own struct for the data and use the client to call APIs.
-This is how the existing endpoints are
+Not all API endpoints are implemented, so feel free to add them yourself and submit a Pull Request.
+Alternatively, you can create your own struct for the data and use the client to call APIs.
-implemented.

-For example, let's say you want to fetch product count.
-There's a helper function Get specifically for fetching stuff so
+For example, if you want to retrieve a product count, there is a helper function called Get that is specifically designed for such retrievals:
-this will work:

 ```
 // See get_product_count.go
 type GetProductCountAPIReq struct {
+    client.BaseAPIRequest
 	Status       string `url:"status,omitempty"`
 	CollectionId string `url:"collection_id,omitempty"`
 	CreatedAtMin string `url:"created_at_min,omitempty"` // Minimum product creation time（ISO 8601）